malak-dc/Word-Embedding-Generation-using-GloVe/README.md

-#  Génération des embeddings de mots à l’aide de GloVe
+#  Word Embedding Generation using GloVe